 Production environment#

-This section is an overview of the repositories, projects, and systems used in a mybinder.org production deployment.
+This section is an overview of the repositories, projects, and systems used in the https://mybinder.org production deployment.

 Repository structure#

-This repository contains a ‘meta chart’ (mybinder) that fully captures the state of the deployment on mybinder.org.
-Since it is a full helm chart, you can read the official helm chart structure document to know more about its structure.
+The mybinder.org-deploy repository contains a Helm “meta chart” (mybinder) that fully captures the state of the deployment on https://mybinder.org.
+Since it is a full Helm chart, you can read the official helm chart structure documentation to know more about its structure.

 Dependent charts#

-The core of the meta-chart pattern is to install a bunch of dependent charts, specified in mybinder/Chart.yaml.
-This contains both support charts like nginx-ingress, grafana, prometheus, but also the core application chart binderhub.
-Everything is version pinned here.
+The core of the “meta chart” pattern is to install a bunch of dependent charts, specified in mybinder/Chart.yaml.
+This contains both support charts like traefik, grafana, prometheus, and the core application chart binderhub.
+Everything is version pinned in mybinder/Chart.yaml.

 Configuration values#